 It is a popular ingredient to toss in a salad, as a top layer in a burger or sandwich, and an excellent topping for pizza.
 It also tastes delicious when consumed as raw or as pickled.

 The matured banana peppers are conical-shaped with a pointed tip.
 It measures about 4-5 inches long and 1 inch wide and thins down at the end.

 It has firm, glossy skin and is bright in color.
 It also holds clusters of seeds in the white membrane in the center and hollow at the end.

 These taste like a complex combination of tangy, mildly sweet, and mild heat.
 It matures as a bright greenish-yellow color and turns orange and red as it ripens.
 The sweetness develops and gets intensified when it ripens.

 The different types of banana peppers

 There are two types of banana peppers available in the market nowadays.
 Hot banana pepper and sweet banana pepper.
 The hot version is referred to as Hungarian wax pepper.

-Apart from its heat, these are also classified according to their color.
-Generally, the grocery stores in the United States carry the perfect matured pepper, in bright greenish yellow color.
+Apart from their heat, these are also classified according to their color.
+Generally, grocery stores in the United States carry the perfect matured pepper, in bright greenish-yellow color.

 Rarely you may find them in orange color and red color as well.
-Usually, the ripe red colored banana peppers are sweet and with no heat.
-Rarely you may find some hot surprises as well.
+Usually, the ripe red-colored banana peppers are sweet with no heat.
+Rarely, you may find some hot surprises as well.